mjkstudios/amiga/README.md

 # amiga
-A Friendly CMS for Developers and Content Editors alike
+A Friendly CMS for Developers and Content Editors.